The example Disney quote from the movie Coco was created in Google Slides with a focus on color and font choice.

 What is a Hex Code?

-A hex code is a 6 digit number for a color.
+A hex code is a 6 alphanumeric digit code for a color.
 The first two numbers/letters represent red, the next two represent green, and the last two represent blue, also known as RGB.
-The colors were written in a # sign and 6 digit hex code.
+The color code begins with # sign followed by the 6 digit hex code.

 Google apps will automatically add the last two digits.
 When the code is 8 digits long, the last 2 digits are opacity.
 Use the slider on the far right to adjust transparency.